Ski Accident Medical Repatriation Services to the UK

 We’ll always recommend the safest and most appropriate option based on your clinical needs, and coordinate every part of the journey on your behalf.

-Speak to our 24/7 medical coordination team – we’ll get you home safely, with full support every step of the way.
+Speak to our 24/7 medical coordination team — we’ll get you home safely after your ski injury, with expert support every step of the way.

 Need Urgent Repatriation After a Skiing Injury?

-Whether you’re stuck in hospital overseas, cleared to fly but unable to travel alone, or urgently need an air ambulance from a European ski resort, our experienced team can help.
-We manage the entire process, from initial contact to final handover — including all coordination with foreign hospitals, UK care providers, airlines, and ground transport.
+Whether you’re stuck in hospital overseas, recovering at a ski resort, cleared to fly but unable to travel alone, or urgently need an air ambulance for a ski accident, our experienced team can help.
+We manage the entire process — including emergency repatriation from ski resorts, medical escorts for skiing injuries, and all coordination with foreign hospitals, UK care providers, airlines, and ground transport.

 Speak with our medical coordination team.Feedback